opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

     SAI_SWITCH_ATTR_SWITCH_IPSEC_POST_STATUS_NOTIFY,
 ```
 ### 3.0 Capability Query
-Switch can be queried to find out if the system is IPSec and/or MACSec compliant.
-This is done using simple GET APIs for attributes SAI_SWITCH_ATTR_IPSEC_FIPS_COMPLIANT and SAI_SWITCH_ATTR_MACSEC_FIPS_COMPLIANT.
+Switch attributes SAI_SWITCH_ATTR_MACSEC_ENABLE_POST and SAI_SWITCH_ATTR_IPSEC_ENABLE_POST, can be queried to find out if the system supports IPSec and/or MACSec compliance at a switch level or not.
+Similarly MACSec/IPSec SAI attributes SAI_MACSEC_ATTR_ENABLE_POST and SAI_IPEC_ATTR_ENABLE_POST, can be queried to find out if the MACSec/IPSec engine support IPSec and/or MACSec compliance at a engine level or not.

+If both the querires return as unsupported, this means that system does not support FIPS compliance.

 Query API is used to determine if POST is supported at switch level or engine level granuarity.
 ```